The Miracleme Story 01-And, this is how it started…

 He nodded.
 Expression revealed that the appointment had not ended.

 He asked me to get a Repetitive Nerve Stimulation Test done immediately.
-RNS as the name suggests is a test to test the nerves!!!
-Electric impulses are sent across the hand, shoulder, calf muscles, ankles and the facial muscles that is the cheeks, the forehead and the temple, to see how soon they tire.
+RNS, as the name suggests, is a test to test the nerves!!!
+Electric impulses are sent across the hand, shoulder, calf muscles, ankles and the facial muscles that are the cheeks, the forehead, and the temple, to see how soon they tire.

 Generally, the result of this report takes a day.
 The loving and dear Dr. Bhanu, however, gave the verdict there itself.